oxheadalpha/nft-tutorial/packages/tznft/README.md

 For NFTs the balance can be either 0 (which means that the address does not own this particular token) or 1 (the address owns the token).

-To enable discovery of the token contracts and tokens by indexers, wallets, token market places and other DApps, the FA2 contract also associates some metadata with each token.
-At least, each token metadata has a name attribute.
+To enable discovery of the token contracts and tokens by indexers, wallets, market places and other DApps, the FA2 contract also associates some metadata with each token.
+At least, each token metadata has the name attribute.
 However, it is also possible to provide extended metadata such as an associated image or document URL and its crypto-hash.
 The metadata format is described in [TZIP-12](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#token-metadata) and [TZIP-21](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-21/tzip-21.md) (rich metadata) standards.